Charlotte Amalie Talent Production in 2013

-Based on Anderson Willinger studies provided in 15 countries in the Region of CEE, CIS and Central Asia, the Generation will behave more as entrepreneur spirit while being employed, not having so strong tights to the Companies as generations before.
+Based on Anderson Willinger, executive search, studies provided in 15 countries in the Region of CEE, CIS and Central Asia, the Generation will behave more as entrepreneur spirit while being employed, not having so strong tights to the Companies as generations before.
 Large companies are increasingly creating their own universities to train their staff from around the globe and develop more close spiritual tights.
 In 2013 after significant movement in educational systems, we expect solid growth of talent in Poland and Ukraine with decreasing ranking of Russia with lower quality of its compulsory education.
 China instead with positively developing high education quality and due to size of the population will have tremendous talent pools to export.

 Is it really a War or we are overestimating the situation?

-We have asked 3 Strategic HR Leaders operating cross-borders about their experience.
+Anderson Willinger, executive search experts, asked 3 Strategic HR Leaders operating cross-borders about their experience.

 Petr Janák Home Credit Group Executive Officer Human Resources Chairman of the Board